noahsug/chat-app/README.md

 6. Push to branch: `git push origin feature-name`
 7. Open a Pull Request

-## Future Improvements

-- **Real-time Subscriptions**: Replace polling with tRPC subscriptions for instant message delivery and reduced server load
-- **UI theme**: Be less inspired by twitch UI and do something more original
-- **Security**: Protect against XSS, etc
-- **Rate limiting**: User can only post 10 messages in 30s

 ## License

 This project is open source and available under the [MIT License](LICENSE).